asamuzaK/url2clipboard/README.md

 # Copy URL To Clipboard

-Browser extension for Firefox and Gecko based browsers, Blink based browsers.
+Browser extension for Gecko based browsers and Blink based browsers.

 Copy document URL to Clipboard as HTML Anchor, Markdown, Text.
 Format can be selected from either the tool button, context menu, or keyboard shortcut (Alt+Shift+C).